Michigan City Library Beat

 Friends of the Library

-All of your $10 per year membership dues goes to support the Library and its various programs and services.
-The Friends are also having a fundraiser with holiday candy.
+Your Friends of the Library membership shows that the library and all it has to offer the community, is important to you and your family.
+All of your $10 per year dues goes to support the Library and its various programs and services.
+And the Friends are also having a fundraiser.
 When you bring the flyer (available online or at the library) and purchase Fannie May treats, 30 percent of the net proceeds will be donated to the Friends of the Library.

 Follow the Library on Facebook and Twitter